csc-510-group-15/Project2_MetaFit/docs/openai.md

 4. **Asynchronous Interaction:**
    - The web page dynamically updates with the user's prompt and the model's response without requiring a page reload.
    - The asynchronous interaction provides a seamless chat experience.

+## Code Structure

+### `get_completion` Function

+- Accepts a prompt as an argument.
+- Sends a request to the OpenAI GPT-3 engine using the `openai.Completion.create` method.
+- Retrieves and returns the response from the GPT-3 engine.

+### Flask Routes

+- **`/chat` (GET):**
+  - Renders the chat web page.
+- **`/chat` (POST):**
+  - Processes user prompts.
+  - Calls the `get_completion` function to interact with the OpenAI GPT-3 engine.
+  - Returns the GPT-3 response in JSON format.

+### Web Page (HTML and JavaScript)

+- Provides a form for users to input prompts.
+- Dynamically updates the page with the user's prompt and the GPT-3 response without requiring a page reload.

+## Usage Instructions

+1. Set up a Flask application and ensure the necessary dependencies are installed.
+2. Obtain an API key from OpenAI and insert it into the `openai.api_key` variable.
+3. Copy the provided Python code into your Flask application.
+4. Configure your web page template to integrate with the Flask routes and JavaScript functions.
+5. Run your Flask application and navigate to the `/chat` route to interact with the OpenAI chat interface.

+## Further Customization

+Feel free to customize the code and web page to align with your specific requirements.
+Adjust the styling, add more features, or tailor the interaction flow to enhance the user experience.